jpane24/OVtool/README.md

 with the outcome of interest, with larger values indicating stronger relationships between U and the outcome.

-Please see Burgette et al. (in progress) for additional details on the theory behind `OVtool`.
+Please see Burgette et al. (in preparation) for additional details on the theory behind `OVtool`.

 ``` r
 # Run OVtool (with weights (not a ps object))